johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 I titled this section "A three pipe(line) problem" because it turned out it required three Azure Pipeline runs to deploy a custom domain with a managed certificate.
 That, and the fact that it seemed a great way to get a Sherlock Holmes pun into the mix.
 I feel justified; there was no small amount of detective work involved.

-## Reverse engineering the Azure Portal
+## Reverse engineering the Bicep from the Azure Portal

 I knew that to get a custom domain working with an Azure Container App I would need to do two things:

 1. Create a managed certificate on my managed environment
 2. Create a custom domain on my container app

 So I fired up the Azure Portal and did those two things.
 Then I went to the export template option and downloaded the ARM template.
 I was hoping to see how the Azure Portal did it.
-Since my eyes bleed when I attempt to read ARM templates, I [decompiled the ARM template into the Bicep equivalent](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/decompile?tabs=azure-cli).
+Since my eyes bleed a little when I attempt to read ARM templates, I [decompiled the ARM template into the Bicep equivalent](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/decompile?tabs=azure-cli).

 It actually seemed relatively simple.
 First there was a [`Microsoft.App/managedEnvironments/managedCertificates`](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/2022-11-01-preview/managedenvironments/managedcertificates?pivots=deployment-language-bicep) resource which created the managed certificate: